Responsible lending – insights from Australia

 - Research, Social Sciences

-Two leading experts on responsible lending from Australia will be visiting the UK to share lessons on how the for-profit and not-for-profit financial services sectors can improve levels of responsibility in relation to lending.
+Two leading experts on responsible lending from Australia visited the UK to share lessons on how the for-profit and not-for-profit financial services sectors can improve levels of responsibility in relation to lending.

 Gerard Brody is the Chief Executive Officer of the Consumer Action Law Centre based in Melbourne, and Adam Mooney is the Chief Executive Officer of Good Shepherd Microfinance.
 Gerard and Adam will give formal presentations on recent reforms and initiatives in Australia.

-Gerard will examine the development and impact of the Australian national regulatory framework for consumer credit that commenced in 2010.
+Gerard will examined the development and impact of the Australian national regulatory framework for consumer credit that commenced in 2010.
 The framework includes licensing for credit providers and brokers, responsible lending obligations, and mandatory membership of external dispute resolution.
-The presentation will also examine efforts since then to enhance the laws as they apply to payday loans and consumer leasing products, including a proposal to further regulate these products in 2017.
+The presentation also examined efforts since then to enhance the laws as they apply to payday loans and consumer leasing products, including a proposal to further regulate these products in 2017.

 Adam is Chief Executive of Good Shepherd Microfinance which is a world leader in financial inclusion products, services and advice.
 He will outline an innovative affordable loans program for people on low incomes in Australia.
 Good Shepherd Microfinance's No Interest Loan Scheme (NILS) has been running for 35 years and is now in 650 locations through a national connected network of community providers.
 Evaluations show that four out of five clients experience economic mobility and four out of five people stop using payday loans.
 This scheme is run by Good Shepherd Microfinance and involves a leading partnership with the National Australia Bank and federal and state governments.
 Inclusive insurance and savings programs have been added recently.